ROI

 I sat on a bench outside the clinic.
 The sun was shining, and early spring flowers were sprouting from the mulched beds- pansies and petunias, in shades ranging from purple to pink.
 My friend pulled up in her white minivan and asked me on the drive home, “So you’re trying to get pregnant?
 That’s exciting!”
 I wanted to match her enthusiasm, and agreed that it was exciting, but my words trailed off.
 I was still having some difficulty verbalizing anything, and it felt like my head was stuffed with cotton.
 I didn’t know why I had fainted, and it was upsetting.

-She drove me home and helped to situate me on our soft, grey couch in the living room.
+She drove me home and helped to situate me on my soft, grey couch in the living room.
 She looked at me kindly as I reassured her that I would be fine, then she left.
 My dogs sat on the couch with me, Olive trying to kiss my face over and over again.
-She was always so sensitive to our emotions.
-I wrapped my arms around my chest to try to hug myself, and closed my eyes, waiting for my husband to come home.
+She was always so sensitive to my emotions.
+I wrapped my arms around my knees to try to hug myself, and closed my eyes, waiting for my husband to come home.

 The thing was that the fainting didn’t go away.
 Over the next few weeks, I was subjected to rounds of injections of hormones, delivered at home by my husband.
 The first time he had to inject me in the thigh, I passed out at the sight of the needle.
-I had never before been afraid of needles, but was suddenly so terrified that my brain shut down my entire system.
+I had never before been afraid of needles, but I was suddenly so terrified that my brain shut down my entire system.
 I had to lay down for every injection to prevent fainting.
 It happened at the fertility clinic too.
 I went through weeks of blood draws to test my hormone levels and fainted the very first time.
 The nurses learned quickly that I had to lay down for every blood draw.
 I tried to joke with them about it, saying, “Can I lay down?
 I’m a fainter”.
 But it didn’t feel funny.
 I just needed to feign humor to get through the stress of each needle.
 What was actually happening to me was disassociation- the protective trauma-induced response to shut off parts of your brain to keep you from fully experiencing that which is terrorizing you.
-Disassociation can be a symptom of post-traumatic syndrome (PTSD), or anxiety, depression, or other mental health illnesses.
-It’s frightening when it happens, but it’s your system’s best defense in the face of that which it thinks you can’t handle.
+Disassociation can be a symptom of active trauma, PTSD, anxiety, or other mental health abberations.
+It can be frightening when it happens, but it’s your system’s best defense in the face of that which it thinks you absolutely cannot handle.

 What did it mean that I was voluntarily participating in a medical process that was so terrifying to my system that I kept disassociating again and again?
 Why did I continue to push through it, overriding the very loud and incredibly persistent signals that I was way beyond my boundaries of comfort?
 The truth is that I wasn’t aware that I was being traumatized appointment after appointment.
 I was succumbing to the trauma in service of producing a child as quickly as possible because my time was running up.
 I felt like my future hung on this very thin nail, wobbly in the wall and almost ready to fall to the ground.
 I’ve always been good at intellectualizing rather than listening to my body, whether that meant landscaping for my dad for ten hour days in 90 degree heat without a proper break or trying to not break my stride at work when dealing with an active migraine.
 I was excellent at rationalizing that the work itself was more important then my well-being or comfort.
 So IVF wasn’t any different.
 There was a problem that we were trying to solve, and that problem was my infertility.
 Therefore it was my responsibility to solve that problem and get pregnant, no matter the cost.

 If I were given the choice to go through it again, I’m honestly not sure what I would choose.
-IVF was horrible for me- gut-wrenching emotional and physical pain, riddled with trauma and fear- and yet, it succeeded.
+IVF was horrible for me- gut-wrenching emotional and physical pain, riddled with trauma and fear.
+One more than one occasion I cried at my husband to get away from me with the needles.
+I felt unsafe and threatened by the entire process, at an atomic level.
+And yet, it succeeded.
+We reached our objective.
 I did produce a beautiful, wonderous, curious and bright child.
-I couldn’t have asked for a better outcome.
-And yet, did I need to suffer that much?
-Did I need to incur the mounting cost of trauma that would take years of therapy and medication to unravel so that I could morph back into a fully functional human?
-Was the benefit worth the cost?
+He is a healthy, brilliant addition to the world.
+But was the sacrifice worth it?
+Did I need to incur the mounting costs of trauma that would take years of therapy and medication to unravel so that I could morph back into an emotionally integrated human?
+Was the cost of disregarding my system’s primal screams for safety- of not listening to my truest needs and fears- worth subverting for any objective?
+I wrestle with these complex questions as I continue to hack my way through the path of healing.